Central station (MTR): Station layout

 The Tsuen Wan line platforms are straight and were built by cut-and-cover.
 Most of the length of the Island line platforms is the same, although the eastern part (towards Admiralty) is curved and the gap is large, as they are located in sections of bored tunnels and have the curved walls typical of most other stations on the Island line.

+The end of the Admiralty stabling siding shared by Tsuen Wan and Island lines is located below the Tsuen Wan line platforms.

 Entrances and exits

 Central station stretches underneath Chater Road from Statue Square in the east and underneath Des Voeux Road to Li Yuen Street East in the west.
 The distance between the easternmost and westernmost exits is approximately 700m.
 There are 13 entrances, connecting buildings, shopping malls, main roads and ground transport facilities nearby.